swyxio/sw-yx.github.io/_posts/2014-08-22-jekyll-clean-theme.md

 ---
 layout: post
-title: "Jekyll Clean Theme"
+title: "Jekyll Dark Clean Theme"
 date: 2014-08-22 16:25:06 -0700
-comments: false
+comments: true
 tags: jekyll
-description: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed quam metus, commodo sit amet ante a, finibus efficitur lorem.
-Maecenas egestas purus in tempor volutpat.
-Sed dapibus tortor nec sem suscipit ullamcorper.
-Nulla nec lorem lacus.
-Phasellus condimentum massa quis dolor consequat viverra ut ac magna.
+description: Here I want to introduce you the dark theme for Jekyll.
+It was forked from [Scotte's](https://github.com/scotte/jekyll-clean) jekyll-clean and customized.
 comments: true
 ---